 “The court will appoint a public defender for your appeal.
 You will be remanded and held at the county jail for processing.
 That will take about 45 minutes,” said Perry.
 Two deputies escorted Bartlett out of the room.

-That was that.
+If you click here you can talk to an expert regarding the situation.
 This dumbass kid is bound to become a sensation among slackers — a hero, even.
 Remember the “Don’t taze me, bro!” guy in Gainesville?
 This guy is going to have that same sort of notoriety and following.
 Young hedonists, who think Casey is being wrongfully accused by a society bent on not letting the poor girl have a little fun (and by way of projection, doing the same thing to them), will lionize this schmuck for his brass balls and for taking the fall for their cause.
 I’m here to say that those who fall into that category are all assholes who didn’t have a proper upbringing, and their parents should be shot for malfeasance.
 These scofflaws contribute nothing to our society, but take more than their share.
 I hope Bartlett has a nice time being Bubba’s bitch down at 33rd Street.

 Today, more rebuttal witnesses.
 Judge Perry still thinks summations can be delivered on Saturday morning and instructions given to the jury on Saturday afternoon.
 We’ll see.